 GMX provides a no slippage (fee for swaps related to low liquidity) very low spread way to trade popular digital assets.
 As more assets are provided, the question arises, why would you trade crypto on a centralized exchange with high fees?
 Central exchanges also make it clear that you do not own the tokens you hold on the exchange.
 They retain the right to freeze your funds and or downright apprehend your crypto with little explanation.

 The major potential negative I see for future price action is that the gambit early holders are up about 30x.
 Now one would assume many holders sold as the token price went parabolic, but there are likely a few whales that could crash the price in the future.
 This could be remedied if the project continues to grow in demand.
 I am bullish on GMX and GLP and am considering adding it to my portfolio (transparency).
+We give GMX an 9/10, only hampered by favoring early investors/whales.
 However I am waiting since the token has been pumping for weeks.
 Please remember none of this is financial advice, use this writing to assist in your own research.
 Stay safe out there!